 1. THE OCEAN COURSE, Kiawah Island Both the best and hardest course in this state, arguably the Southeast.
 Pete Dye’s artistry combines with ever-present wind to produce an unrelenting test of shotmaking and resolve.
-It hosts the PGA Championship in May.
+It hosted the PGA Championship for a second time in 2021.

 2. YEAMANS HALL, Hanahan A Seth Raynor classic just north of Charleston, restored by Tom Doak and Jim Urbina in a setting of timeless serenity.
 Broad fairways lined by tall pines and moss-draped oaks lead to enormous, imaginatively contoured greens that are a joyful challenge to decipher and putt.

 3. HARBOUR TOWN, Hilton Head Island When Pete Dye designed it he said, “It’s different, but then so was Garbo.”
 In an era of expansive course design, he created slivers of twisting fairways and tiny, tightly bunkered greens.
 It was a hit the day it opened and remains so.

 4. CONGAREE, Ridgeland Built by a pair of billionaires on a former rice plantation, this Tom Fazio design gained instant acclaim, and why not?
 It has the feel of Pine Valley, the bunkering of the Australian Sandbelt courses, and the fast-running conditions of a Scottish links.
 It hosted the PGA Tour’s 2021 Palmetto Championship.

 5. SAGE VALLEY, Graniteville Less than half an hour from Augusta National sits this unabashed homage to the Masters site: broad pine-lined fairways, winding streams, abundant azaleas, immaculate conditions, compulsory caddies, and even green jackets for the members.